HelloRWA/bnb3-public/README.md

 ## Introduction

-BnB3 (Bed & Breakfast Web3) is a decentralized hospitality platform that revolutionizes short-term property rentals using blockchain technology.
+BnB3 (Bed & Breakfast Web3) is a decentralized hotel platform that revolutionizes short-term property rentals using blockchain technology.

 Key Features: